Digital Arts Applied Minor (AM)

 Applied minors (AMs) are distinctive programs allowing you to personalize your education and to help you make direct connections between academic interests and co-curricular activities.

-- Contribute to a larger project, such as a theater production or a game, by contributing digital arts skills such as music design, sound design, or art design.
-(Ten to 30+ hours.)
+- Complete a related co-curricular activity.
+Previous co-curricular activities have included serving as a member of a web-focused applied group, contributing to a larger project, such as a theater production or a game, by contributing digital arts skills such as music design, sound design, or art design, and much more!

-Finally, you will design a work of art, production, or piece of software (or a portfolio of smaller works) that incorporates elements of the material covered in the applied minor.
+- Complete a culminating experience.
+You will design a work of art, production or piece of software (or a portfolio of smaller works) that incorporates elements of the material covered in the applied minor.

 Our faculty